RoadieHQ/roadie-backstage-plugins/.changeset/three-tables-give.md

 '@roadiehq/rag-ai': patch
 ---

-Add related TechDocs to component `EmbeddingsView`
+Added related TechDocs to the result